benjaminfoo/Architect/docs/index.md

 <br>

 ## Credits & Thanks
-Thanks to [Warhorse Studios](https://warhorsestudios.cz) for developing and realizing this beautiful game and the modding sdk!
+Thanks to [Warhorse Studios](https://warhorsestudios.cz) for developing KC:D \
-Also thanks to [sexybiscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) for creating the great videos on how to use and install the modification!
+Thanks to [sexybiscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) for creating the great videos on how to use and install the modification!
+Thanks to the [Cheat Mod](https://www.nexusmods.com/kingdomcomedeliverance/mods/106) and [Sim's Camping Mod](https://www.nexusmods.com/kingdomcomedeliverance/mods/881) for being a great modders resources.
 This page uses [bootstrap 4](https://getbootstrap.com/) and was generated with [jekyll](https://jekyllrb.com/docs/plugins/generators/).